Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

-Egg-laying chickens aren’t cheap.
-Unless you know someone who has a chicken surplus (I do not), you’ll need to pay up.
-Baby chicks can cost between $3 and $5, and egg laying hens can cost between $20 and $50.
+Unless you know someone who has a chicken surplus, you’ll need to pay up.
+Baby chicks can cost between $3 and $5, and egg laying hens can cost between $20 and $50 depending on age.
 If you want a fancier breed of chicken, you can expect to pay a premium for both chicks and hens.
 Since chickens are social, you’ll need at least two chickens.
-If you eat a lot of eggs, you’ll want three, according to MyPetChicken.com.
+If you eat a lot of eggs, you’ll want at least three.
+On average, it takes 24-26 hours for a hen to lay an egg, and they will not always lay an egg every day.
+So, if you want to have a few eggs daily, you may want to invest in a few egg laying hens.

-Roosters are cheaper – they cost between $5 and $15 – but of course they don’t lay eggs.
-And, in some urban areas, they’re not allowed.
+Roosters are cheaper – they cost between $5 and $15–but of course, they don’t lay eggs.
+Also, keep in mind that in some urban areas, they’re not allowed and you will need to check in with your county on what is and isn’t allowed.

-So, to start up, we’re looking at $560, with ongoing costs of roughly $25/month (or $385 if we opt for the rental).
+So, to start up, you’re looking at $590, with ongoing costs of roughly $25/month.
 Of course, this doesn’t include vet bills, which would likely come up at some point.
-According to the message boards at BackyardChickens.com, owners report vet bills ranging from $25 up to $100.

 Sources: Slate, Rent a Coop, Rent-A-Chicken, MarketWatch and backyardchickens.co